backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/API Gateway.md

 - Leverages **Sig v4** capability where IAM credential are in headers

 ### Lambda/Custom Authoriser
+- There are 2 types of lambda authoriser:
+	- Token-based
+	- Request parameter-based
 - **Token-based authoriser** (bearer token) ex JWT (SON Web Token) or Oauth
 - *Authentication = External* | *Authorisation = Lambda function*
 - Uses **AWS Lambda** to **validate the token** in header being passed